 - Clear/cutback brush in beach parking area and around horseshoe pit

-Email Jim at ellis-sharp@mail.com with any questions.
+Call Jim at 5440 or ellis-sharp@mail.com with any questions.

 The board of directors meet monthly to discuss concerns, issues and projects within the neighborhood as well as host an annual meeting where things such as the yearly budget, goals, and overall focus areas of all residents.
 Click the button below to catch up on all ongoing conversations.